nerc-project/nerc-docs/docs/openstack/create-and-connect-to-the-VM/images.md

 # Images

-Image compose of a virtual collection of a kernel, operating system, and configuration.
+Image composed of a virtual collection of a kernel, operating system, and configuration.

 ## Glance